daniaokuye/winnerineast.github.io/README.md

 - [AlphaPose](https://github.com/winnerineast/AlphaPose):Alpha Pose is an accurate multi-person pose estimator, which is the first real-time open-source system that achieves 70+ mAP (72.3 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.** To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
 It is the first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.
 - [Aquila](https://github.com/winnerineast/aquila): Aquila is an app-level framework to process multimedia, aims to unify the different middleware SDK on generic level.
 It mainly support software encoding and decoding on CPU, and easily porting.
 It can be used on video surveillance, ipcam or drone.
 - [c-3-framework](https://github.com/winnerineast/C-3-Framework):An open-source PyTorch code for crowd counting.
+- [darknet](https://github.com/winnerineast/darknet):Darknet is an open source neural network framework written in C and CUDA.
+It is fast, easy to install, and supports CPU and GPU computation.
 - [Densebody](https://github.com/winnerineast/densebody_pytorch): PyTorch implementation of CloudWalk's recent paper DenseBody from images to 3D models.
 - [detectron2](https://github.com/winnerineast/detectron2):Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms.
 It is a ground-up rewrite of the previous version, Detectron, and it originates from maskrcnn-benchmark.
 - [EDVR - merged into MMSR](https://github.com/winnerineast/EDVR):MMSR is an open source image and video super-resolution toolbox based on PyTorch.
 It is a part of the open-mmlab project developed by Multimedia Laboratory, CUHK.
 MMSR is based on our previous projects: BasicSR, ESRGAN, and EDVR.